-Damping-Off (Pythium sp., Rhizoctonia solani)
+Damping-off (Pythium sp., Rhizoctonia solani)

-In Arizona, damping-off is occasionally observed in brussels sprouts fields.
-Damping-off is a soilborne fungus that attacks germinated seedlings that have not yet emerged or have just emerged.
+In Arizona, damping-off is occasionally observed in cauliflower fields.
+Damping-off is a soil-borne fungus that attacks germinated seedlings that have not yet emerged or have just emerged.
 Cool, wet weather promotes infection by most Pythium species, where as cool to moderate weather promotes Rhizoctonia infection.
 Fields that have poor drainage, compacted soil and/or high green organic matter are the most susceptible to damping-off.
 The damping-off fungi will not affect plants that have reached the three to four-leaf stage.

 Damage usually occurs at soil level, leaving lesions in the stem tissue.
-The tissue becomes dark and withered, the weak support causes the seedling to collapse and die.
+The tissue becomes dark and withered; the weak support causes the seedling to collapse and die.
 Pythium can also attack the seedling's roots, causing them to turn brown and rotten.
+Seedlings that are attacked by Rhizoctonia but continue to grow will develop wirestem, which is discussed in detail further on in this document.